arjunwadurkar/demo1/README.md

 # ng-traning-assignment-1

-# Step to run this project in tour machine
+# Step to run this project in your machine
 Step 1 : Make sure you hav pre install nodejs if not refer this (https://nodejs.org/en/download/) this link to install nodejs

 Step 2 : run this command on you cmd prompt `npm install -g @angular/cli@16`